Will carbs improve performance? Will not eating improve fat loss? Should you eat before a run?

 2. Protein

-Protein can help to slow the rate at which carbohydrates are released in to the blood stream, providing a long term source of energy.
+Protein can help to slow the rate at which carbohydrates are released into the bloodstream, providing a long-term source of energy.
 This sustained energy source means that less fueling will be required during the run.

-Many runners can go up to 2 hours without additional fuel during low intensity (long slow runs) because the body is focused on utilizing fat rather than carbohydrates for fuel.
+Many runners can go up to 2 hours without additional fuel during low-intensity (long slow runs) because the body is focused on utilizing fat rather than carbohydrates for fuel.

-Additionally there is some research showing that the pre-workout protein intake could reduce muscle soreness later by providing immediate access to protein for recovery.
+Additionally, there is some research showing that the pre-workout protein intake could reduce muscle soreness later by providing immediate access to protein for recovery.

 3. Healthy Fats